chadgevans/Faculty_Attrition_Study/Faculty_Attrition.md

 ### Life Table of All Faculty, Aggregated

-The first Life Table will tabulate the survival probabilities and hazards for all faculty (aggregated).
+This first Life Table will tabulate the survival probabilities and hazards for all faculty (aggregated).

 ``` r
 ltab <- LifeTableIt(data)